SqORAM: Read-Optimized Sequential Write-Only Oblivious RAM

-The main cause of this performance penalty is an inherent random mapping while placing of data from logical to physical domains.
-More specifically, existing mechanisms such as HIVE-ORAM place logical data blocks in random physical locations to break correlations -- thus ensuring ``unlinkability'' of write operations, an important required property of ORAMs.
-However, it is well known that random accesses can severely affect performance on both HDDs and SSDs.
-Further, this random placement prohibits any performance gains derived from modern filesystems optimized for sequential accesses.

-In this paper, we introduce {\sys}, a write-only ORAM that preserves locality of accesses and is orders of magnitude faster than the existing state-of-the-art.
+The main contributor to this slowdown is clear: random placement of data meant to break {\em linkability} between separate writes \cite{usna_stash_free_oram,chenPets19}, an important property ensuring that an adversary cannot link a set of writes to each other logically, given multiple snapshots of the media.
+Random data placement results in dramatically increased disk-seek related latencies.
+Non-locality of access also interferes with numerous higher-level optimizations including caching policies, read-aheads etc.